-2.3" stainless steel blades are extremely durable and sharp for repeated use.
+2.3-inch stainless steel blades are extremely durable and sharp for repeated use.
 Profile of the hunting tip is extremely aerodynamic for better accuracy and penetration.
 Uses a durable metal tip.
 Features shock collar technology.

 Not recommended for light draw weights.

 Comes with a 2-blade design, each with a 2-inch cutting surface for extra damage and reliability.
 Ferrule alignment technology improves aerodynamics.
 Fits to any 1-inch arrow tube by simply screwing on for a tight fit.
 Comes in package of 3.

 Blades can fail to deploy in tougher hides such as deer flesh.

 Offers maximum velocity and accuracy.
 Uses a retracting mechanism for the three blades for safe storage when not in use.
 Blades eliminate the need for separate O-rings during heavy acceleration.
 Comes in a pack of 3.

 Very simple and reliable construction with blades that won't fail to deploy and won't break off at high speeds.
 Blades are sharp for thick animal hides.
 Secures quickly to a number of different types of hunting arrows.
 Suitable for big game.